DIY Thyme and Green Tea Toner Recipe for Clear Skin

-Do you follow the three steps of facial care religiously?
-Cleanse, tone, moisturize?
+Do you follow the 5 steps of facial care religiously?
+Cleanse, tone, treat, moisturize, protect?
 I’ll be the first to admit that I rarely tone and I skip moisturizing often too but I made a promise to myself that as I approached the “golden” age of thirty I would begin taking better care of my skin.

 I had a grand plan that I would switch out all my beauty products for Oil of Olay and all would be solved but whaddaya know, this wonderful world of natural hair care has many great side-effects, one of which being the discovery of so many natural products that are beneficial for the hair and skin.